build-trust/ockam-documentation/reference/command/advanced-routing.md

 HELLO
 ```

-In this example, the direction of the second TCP connection is reversed in comparison to our first example that used a bridge. `n2` is the only node that has to listen for TCP connections.&#x20;
+In this example, the direction of the second TCP connection is reversed in comparison to our first example that used a bridge. `n2` is the only node that has to listen for TCP connections.

 Node `n2` is running a relay service. `n3` makes an outgoing TCP connection to `n2` and requests a forwarding address from the relay service. `n3` then becomes reachable via `n2` at the address `/service/forward_to_n3`.